• Skip to primary navigation

 Is It Worth It?

-Albert has a ton of potential as a personal finance app.
-The convenient banking tools, free (or low cost) cash advances, secret savings, financial checkups from real humans are all helpful and motivating.
-I especially like it for people who are focusing on the first steps of financial management.
+Albert has potential as a personal finance app.
+The convenient banking tools, free (or low-cost) cash advances, secret savings, and financial checkups from real humans are all helpful and motivating.
+I especially like it for people focusing on the first steps in financial management.

 That said, Albert won't be a great solution for everyone.
-The low yields on the savings accounts and the taxable investment accounts aren’t ideal for people trying to aggressively save or invest.
+For starters, paid plans start at $19.99/month and go up to $39.99/month for the Genius plan, which is very, very expensive.
+And the low yields on savings accounts and taxable investment accounts aren’t ideal for people trying to save or invest aggressively.

 If you're looking for a high-yield savings account, check out our list of the best options available today.
 And retirement savers should definitely read our recommendations for the best places to save for retirement.
 Finally, don't forget to compare Albert with the other top money management apps of 2021.